 • Do I have strong evidence to prove my case?
 Depending on your evidence — medical records, witness testimonies, and police records — you can determine how strong your case is.
 You must gather all the evidence you can as soon as possible before it is lost or destroyed.

-If you are still trying to decide whether you have a solid case, hire an Indianapolis motorcycle accident lawyer to help you with the process.
+If you are still trying to decide whether you have a solid case, hire a skilled and experienced Indianapolis motorcycle accident lawyer to help you with the process.
 They can help you prove who’s liable, get proper compensation, and gather the necessary evidence.

 Should I Call the Police After a Motorcycle Crash?